Learning Firmly Nonexpansive Operators: Conclusions

 \section{Conclusions}

 Plug-and-Play (PnP) models \cite{venkat2013} have turned to be very successful in a wide variety of applications such as image recovery problems.
 In this work, considering standard statistical learning theory \cite{cusma}, we present a complete theoretical framework for studying the problem of learning firmly nonexpansive operators.
 In addition, we propose a constructive method to produce firmly nonexpansive operators that adapts well to the characteristics of a given training set of noisy measurements/solutions.
 Our proposed approach, based on simplicial partitions and their refinements, gives theoretical guarantees for the convergence of PnP algorithms.
-In practice, the method is well-suited for low-dimensional problems.
-Nevertheless, we show in the experiments that our technique can still be applied in more complex scenarios.
+In practice, constructing simplicial partitions in high dimensions is a challenging task due to their poor scalability properties.
+For this reason, we limit our numerical experiments to a low-dimensional setting.
+Nevertheless, we show that our technique can still be applied in complex scenarios, obtaining promising results.
+Furthermore, we do not claim that we can beat state of the art approaches involving, for instance, artificial neural networks \cite{Devalla2018,zhangIEEE,zhang}, since our problem depends on a low number of parameters, or higher order TV-based approaches such as TGV \cite{tgv}, since we consider only first order information in our experiments.
+Instead, we detail and illustrate our presented methodology, demonstrate its applicability in image denoising problems and, thanks to the low-dimensional setting, provide a clear geometrical interpretation of the action of the learned operators, providing also numerical insights on how the learned operators are close to being gradients and thus proximity operators of some underlying function.
 In future projects, we plan to investigate other instances where the method can be used with good practical performance.
-Moreover, we think that the process of learning could be improved numerically in the future, finding other ways to solve \cref{eq:learning_task}.
+Moreover, we think that the learning process could be improved numerically in the future, finding other ways to solve \cref{eq:learning_task}.
 We also aim to go beyond firmly nonexpansiveness and learn proximal operators of nonconvex regularizers.
-We mention for instance that recent works have pointed out that going beyond convexity can be beneficial, achieving better reconstructions \cite{ryupnp2019,hurault22}.
+Recent works have pointed out that going beyond convexity can be beneficial, achieving better reconstructions \cite{hurault22, ryupnp2019}.
 In all these cases, however, it is still required to learn an operator with a fixed Lipschitz constant.
 Since the theory developed in the present work easily adapts to the case of learning $L$-Lipschitz operators for any $L>0$, we believe that our contribution could be an important complement to existing analyses.